Ninja-Squad/data-discovery/LEGAL-MENTIONS.md

 ## Intellectual property

 Except where otherwise noted, content on this site is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
-The logo is the property of INRA and you are not allowed to re-use it for your own work and purpose.
+The logo is the property of INRAE and you are not allowed to re-use it for your own work and purpose.

 ## Content

-The portal maintained by INRA allows to find public data across a federation of databases.
+The portal maintained by INRAE allows to find public data across a federation of databases.
 The licences associated to data are therefore defined by the institutes in charge of them.

 Users are sole responsible for the searches they carry out, as well as for the interpretation and for the use they make of the results.